benidevo/vega-ai-extension/docs/TECHNICAL_DESIGN.md

 ### Overview

-A Chrome extension that captures job listings from LinkedIn and saves them to the Vega AI backend.
+A Chrome extension that allows users to save job listings from LinkedIn to the Vega AI backend.
 Built with TypeScript and Manifest V3.
+All actions are user-initiated.
+The extension never automatically collects data.
 Supports both cloud and self-hosted backends.

 ## 🏗️ Architecture